txt/se16/project/_etc/README.md

  Nobel Prize committee wrote
  ["Today the computer is just as important a tool for chemists as the test tube"](http://www.nobelprize.org/nobel_prizes/chemistry/laureates/2013/press.html).

-Consequently, our
-society is becoming increasingly reliant on
-_data analytics_.

 Many companies
   practice _data-driven policy development_ that